-BOX 4: National and local data and evidence identify that the priority groups for road safety education and training in Somerset are;
+National and local data and evidence identify that the priority groups for road safety education and training in Somerset are;

-Car drivers (in particular young drivers and passengers aged 16-24 years);

-- Older road users (over 60 years);

-- Work-related drivers;

-- People living in more deprived areas of Somerset;

-- Motorcyclists; and

-- Vulnerable road users (e.g. pedestrians, cyclists and equestrians) this includes children and young people as a specific target sub-group
+- Car drivers (in particular young drivers and passengers aged 16-24 years); - Older road users (over 60 years); - Work-related drivers; - People living in more deprived areas of Somerset; - Motorcyclists; and - Vulnerable road users (e.g. pedestrians, cyclists, motorcyclists and equestrians) this includes children and young people as a specific target sub-group however when they do occur the road environment should be engineered to reduce the risk of serious injury.
+There are a wide variety of approaches to achieving this outcome including passive safety (where interventions such as crash barriers on central reservations and the avoidance of signs or fixed objects in likely crash paths are used to protect road users) and more extensive highways engineering.
+Techniques such as filtering out or directing motorised traffic (filtered permeability) can also be used to reduce speed and direct traffic away from residential or pedestrian areas.

-3.3: Safe roads and roadsides
+3.3: Safe Roads and Roadsides